leand12/kurento-in-aws/aws-server-region-migration/README.md

 </details><br>

 Finally, we need to change the default version to the version of the template just created.
-Normally, in a fresh AWS accound, the version should be 3, but it also provisioned in the last response.
+Normally, in a fresh AWS account, the version should be 3, but it also provisioned in the last response.
 ```
 aws ec2 modify-launch-template \
 --launch-template-id lt-098c8790e8e45c7f3 \